hanada31/CrashTracker-ArtifactForICSE/CrashTrackerTool/INSTALL.md

 2. Java 1.8
 3. maven 3.6
 4. Linux OS  (by default)
 5. When using Windows, the separator should be changed from / to  \\ for part of commands.
+Also, please use the Windows PowerShell to execute commands.

 ## Steps to run *CrashTracker*